February 8th 2018

 A nutritious and warming one-pot supper from Jasmine and Melissa Hemsley

-Regularly penning recipes for their website, Vogue and The Guardian, the fashion world’s favourite health food gurus have gone on to top best selling lists with their debut cook book and are even gracing our screens in their TV series, Eating Well with Hemsley + Hemsley on Channel 4.
-Here they share one of their favourite recipes from ‘The Art of Eating Well’...
+Regularly penning recipes for their website, Vogue and The Guardian, the fashion world’s favourite health food gurus have gone on to top the bestsellers' lists time and time again with their popular recipe books.
+Here they share one of their favourites from ‘The Art of Eating Well’ - a delicious curry that's perfect for cosy nights in.

 "Red split lentils provide a quick-and-easy creamy base without the need to soak them.
 The coconut and ginger have incredible immune-boosting properties and, as usual, we like to sneak nourishing homemade broth into all our cooking.
 With this fragrant curry, the bone broth is purely for the nutritional value, so you can afford to skip it if you don’t have any to hand (but please don’t be tempted to use stock cubes).
 Try this curry with coconut green beans and cauliflower rice, or serve with a pile of watercress on top or add in lots of finely shredded cabbage towards the end of the cooking time."